CZ3004-Group-28/mdp-raspberrypi/README.md

 ---

 ### STM32 to RPi
-After every command received on the STM32, an acknowledgement (string: `OK`) must be sent back to the RPi to signal that the STM32 has completed the command, and is ready for the next command.
+After every command received on the STM32, an acknowledgement (string: `ACK|xxx`) must be sent back to the RPi.
+This signals to the RPi that the STM32 has completed the command, and is ready for the next command.

 ---